thecodersguilduk/tcg_site/site/blog/from-furlough-to-software-testing-apprentice-in-just-a-few-weeks-case-study-interview.md

 I was working in the events sector, and all my work was put on hold due to the COVID-19 lockdowns throughout 2020 and going into 2021, so I had to find something else to do.

-I quickly found from some online research that there was so much out there to learn in the tech sector, which really excited me!”
+I quickly found, from some online research, that there was so much out there to learn in the tech sector, which really excited me!”

 #### What made you decide to take this training course in software testing with The Coders Guild?